chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

 }
 ```

 And re-run the query.
+We're using the built-in [any()](https://codeql.github.com/docs/ql-language-reference/ql-language-specification/#non-member-built-ins) predicate, which always evaluates to true.
+By doing so, our query will find any dataflow between our defined source and any dataflow node it reaches.

 ![Sink Any](images/sink-any.png)

-We have one result, showing that there is flow from to `req.Body` on line 26.
+We have one result, showing that there is flow from our user input `HttpRequest req` to `req.Body` on line 26.

 Do the same steps for source, changing the isSink back to the original code, then changing the isSource predicate to be: